asd123cqp/TwittMap/README.md

 [Link](http://twittmap-env.etjvjrbft2.us-west-1.elasticbeanstalk.com/)

+TwittMap is Assignment 1 for COMS 6998-Cloud Computing and Big Data.
+We use Tweepy for streaming the real-time tweet, store them into AWS ElasticSearch.
+The back-end server is Flask on AWS Elastic Beanstalk.

 ## How to get started?

 - [x] Develop a web app with something simple and deploy that using Elastic Bean Stalk.